bergholmalexander/projectIncubator/workplan/README.md

 The website will be more catered towards the first two.

 Began implementing the Landing Page, using the following mock-up as a base: https://drive.google.com/file/d/1_Bnlmf1JwfeHeFd_Y8xLMAekwNZCLx-H/view?usp=sharing

+# Week 4 Rundown
+- Created SignIn Page
+- Created SignUp Page
+- Looked into JWT authentication (and Auth0)

+Todo's for the above:
+- Add Facebook / Google Authentication
+- Link to backend

+TODO's:
+Looking into GoLang, looking into JWT Authentication for GoLang (resources etc.)
+https://jwt.io/#libraries look into the libraries for Go provided here.